Supporters and Outside Organizations

 Another way businesses and industries can be brought “into the classroom,” greatly enhancing the learning experience, would be to provide a project topic.
 At the end of the semester, an industry representative would visit the classroom to hear students present their findings.
 Alternatively, students could present their findings at the industry site.

-Ultimately, faculty may find ways to incorporate the topic into regular curriculum.
+Ultimately, faculty may find ways to incorporate the topic into the regular curriculum.

 Internship (summer, fall, or spring)